Relativistic Quantum Physics

 Announcement: 3rd edition, revised (earlier versions should be discarded):

-In these notes, constructions demonstrate physically nontrivial realizations of relativistic quantum physics (RQP).
+In these notes, constructions demonstrate existence of physically nontrivial realizations of relativistic quantum physics (RQP).
 A revised understanding of the quantum-classical correspondence in relativistic physics enables realization of RQP with quantum fields.
 Relativistic location is the archetype for this revised understanding.
 The constructions satisfy the established properties of quantum mechanics and relativity except for Hermiticity of the fields that appear in the Hilbert space scalar product.
+A development of Hermiticity suitable for multiple component fields including complex spinor fields is presented.
 Realization of quantum mechanics is emphasized over “quantization” of classical description.
-The quantum-classical correspondence is considered a conditional approximation of quantum dynamics by classical descriptions, rather than consider quantum dynamics the “quantization” of classical descriptions.
-In the constructions, interaction is implemented with physically nontrivial vacuum expectations values (VEV) for non-Hermitian field operators and “trivial” free field-like Hamiltonians, as an alternative to the RQFT implementation of classically inspired actions expressed in Hermitian field operators with “trivial” free field-like Hilbert space scalar products.
+The quantum-classical correspondence considers conditional approximation of the quantum dynamics by classical description, rather than assert that quantum dynamics “quantizes” classical description.
+In the constructions, interaction is implemented with physically nontrivial vacuum expectations values (VEV) for non-Hermitian field operators with “trivial” free field-like Hamiltonians, as a realizable alternative to the RQFT implementation of classically inspired actions expressed in Hermitian field operators with “trivial” free field-like Hilbert space scalar products.
 The constructions determine general state transition likelihoods.
 These general state transition likelihoods include limits that are weak interaction asymptotes to Feynman series scattering likelihoods.
 Lorentz covariance is achieved by the constructions with a wholly quantum mechanical description of states and relativistic interaction, and a Hamiltonian that is demonstrably the generator of time translation; classically corresponding descriptions approximate the quantum state descriptions in appropriate instances.

 About the author: